Eucalyptus Globulus Essential Oil Properties (Eucalyptus globulus)

 Eucalyptus Globulus Essential Oil Safety Tips

-Never ingest eucalyptus, as it is very toxic orally.
-Avoid if you have cancer.
+- Do not use with infants or children under ten years of age.
 Can cause CNS and breathing problems in young children.
-Do not use with infants or children under ten years of age.
 Keep away from children as even small amounts may be toxic.

 - For external use only this is considered toxic if taken internally.
 See our Safety Information page for further details when using essential oils.